eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 |

-4. Send a sample payload to the destination URL
+4. Send a sample message to the destination URL
 -----------------------------------------------

 Using the URL determined in the previous step, the Myriota device can now be configured.